mboleary/JsGameEngine/docs/JSGEModules.md

 Functions:
 - addJmod(jmod): Adds a Jmod to the engine.
 Call this before initializing the engine
 - initGameLoop() [Already Implemented]: Initialize the Game Engine.
 Disallow jmods from being loaded afterwards

+Modules will be run in the order that they are added, which is why we cannot allow modules to be loaded after the Engine is started.

+## Conventions and Best Practices

+Rendering should always be done last, after everything else has run.